MrG-Andrew/Mars-Rover/README.md

         L --> to rotate the ROver to the left e.g (North to West)

 - isValidCommand: is a helper function to check if the command valid or not

+PART 2 (branch:: part-2)

+added functions & obstacles detection for Rover

+you can now initialize Rover with obstacles in the form [[x, y], [x1, y1]] default ones are [[1,4], [3,5], [7,4]] e.g new Rover(x, y, direction, obstacles)

+Rover is initialized with default status of ONLINE currently the only available status are STOPPED & ONLINE

+IF ROVER'S NEXT POSITION IS AN OBSTACLE ROVER STOPS AND REPORTS ITS POSITION & STATUS

+new functions for Rover:

+- checkStatus: will give either STOPPED or ONLINE

+- set status: you can manually set status [0 --> STOPPED, 1 --> ONLINE ] (e.g rover1.status = 0)

+- addObstacle: you can add to the obstacles even after initialization e.g rover1.addObstacle([1,1])

+- isObstacle: checks if the given coordinate is an obstacle e.g rover1.isObstacle([1,1])

+- getNextPosition: function that returns the Rover next position valid parameters are "F" and "B" for forwars and backwards respectively